Hosting is one of the most important features of a website. And people rarely give it the attention it deserves.

-Due to issues with original PHP code, you can now use the later versions PHP 7, PHP 7.1, PHP 7.2 or PHP 5.6.
-If you have a heavy site, you can use HHVM which was created by Facebook engineers to cope with that kind of load.
+Due to issues with original PHP code, you can now use the later versions PHP 8, PHP 8.1.

 This means they can have access to your codes and work on it.
 They can also submit the edited code through pull requests on the Github system.
 To do this, you can create a repository on your Github account.
 You’re given a command line by Github.

-Sometimes, you may have to pay to move your site from one host to another.
-Even in cases where you don’t have to pay the hosting provider, the provider expects you to migrate your website yourself.
-And due to the complexity of the task, you may have to pay a freelance WordPress expert to do that for you.
+Due to the complexity of moving your site from one host to another, your provider could expect you to migrate your website yourself, or you may have to pay a freelance WP engine expert to do that for you.

 They can also assign a temporary domain to your website.
 This helps you to go to the website and check that everything is in order before you point your website’s DNS to Kinsta nameservers.

 12. WooCommerce hosting

 Woocommerce is one of the most popular ecommerce platforms on WordPress and online generally.
 And for ecommerce platforms, time is money.
 Increase in load time leads to a decrease in conversions.